code-killer/html-react-task/README.md

 8  | Achived
 9  | Not Achived

-The application can be downloaded using 'git clone <url> or direct download from the github
+The application can be downloaded using 'git clone' or direct download from the github.com The application can be run from any desktop browser There are enough comments in the code feel free to ask any question at mail2shafiul@gmail.com

+The application was created with help of multiple online resources

+--- Thank you :)
+    Shafiul